Pruning pays off if you want productive peaches!

 A Peat-free Plea!

 Before planting, I also fork in a light dressing of good, well rotted, but not too rich, crumbly compost - not tons of nitrogen-rich manure which would promote too much soft, sappy growth.
 If you don't have some crumbly old home made compost, a bucket of a good quality organic peat- free potting compost will do just the same job.
 Please don't use peat!
 It's not necessary or in fact suitable for the plants or trees you're planting!
-I know that some people may feel that using peat-free compost my seem a bit extravagant when planting - but if you just think how much even non-organic peaches cost each - and then you'll see it's worth every penny!
+I know that some people may feel that using peat-free compost my seem a bit extravagant when planting - but if you just think how much even non-organic peaches cost each - and how long the tree is likley to produce fruit - then you'll see it's worth every penny!
 Not only that - using peat, whether in potting composts or just for soil conditioning is quite literally costing us the earth - as every crumb of peat extracted is accelerating climate change!
 Just a few peaches will repay the cost of any peat-free compost at the price they were last year!
-Last year, organic peaches - if you could get them - were over a euro each!
+Last year, organic peaches - if you could get them - were over one euro each!
 Only 12 peaches pays for a whole bag of the best, top quality organic peat-free compost!
 (I use the peat-free certified organic potting compost from Klasmann which is excellent).
 A peat compost or plain peat will not do the same job either - as it completely sterile, containing no vital microbial life, and eventually clogs the soil too.
-Peat moss is so sterile that it was used to make sterile wound dressings for soldiers during the first world war!
+The Spaghnum moss which makes peat is so sterile that it was used to make sterile wound dressings for soldiers during the first world war!